xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 4096
      - Yi Vision Language (Yi-VL) model is the open-source, multimodal version of the Yi Large Language Model (LLM) series, enabling content comprehension, recognition, and multi-round conversations about images.

-   * - :ref:`zephyr-7b-alpha <models_llm_zephyr-7b-alpha>`
-     - chat
-     - 8192
-     - Zephyr-7B-α is the first model in the series, and is a fine-tuned version of mistralai/Mistral-7B-v0.1.

-   * - :ref:`zephyr-7b-beta <models_llm_zephyr-7b-beta>`
-     - chat
-     - 8192
-     - Zephyr-7B-β is the second model in the series, and is a fine-tuned version of mistralai/Mistral-7B-v0.1

 .. toctree::
    :maxdepth: 3